tsinghua-fib-lab/Activity-Simulation-SAND/README.md

 ## Model Training

-Use the following command to train DSTPP on `Foursquare` dataset:
+Use the following command to train SAND on the `Foursquare` dataset:

 ``
 cd SAND